sherzod-hakimov/sherzod-hakimov.github.io/_pages/publications.md

 author_profile: true
 ---

-You can find the complete list of articles on <a href="https://scholar.google.com/citations?user=7cm4SVgAAAAJ&hl=en">my Google Scholar profile</a>.
+You can find the complete list of articles on my <a href="https://scholar.google.com/citations?user=7cm4SVgAAAAJ&hl=en">Google Scholar</a> or <a href="https://dblp.org/pid/117/6023.html">DBLP</a> profiles.

 Hakimov, S. (2019).
 Learning Multilingual Semantic Parsers for Question Answering over Linked Data.
 A comparison of neural and probabilistic graphical model architectures.
 Bielefeld University, Germany (Doctoral Dissertation)